From time to time I deal with people who love to bash “religion.”

 If somebody really has their heart set on picking apart my religion, and I tell ’em my religion is Jesus, they really wanna find some evidence it’s not really Jesus.
 They want to leapfrog my statement and start taking apart whatever church I’m affiliated with.
 They already know how to bash churches and organized religion, and how dare I deny them their fun by pointing to an awesome guy like Jesus?
 Meh; that’s just a smokescreen.
 What’s my real affiliation?

-And yeah, some Christians are purists about that sort of thing, and insist we have to have every view in common.
+And yeah, some Christians are purists about that sort of thing, and insist we have to share every view in common.
 That’s when things get a little too cultlike for me.
 That’s why I don’t go to those churches.

 As I’ve said, there are nontheists who think God’s imaginary… and of course they also think Jesus is dead.
-When I talk about him with present-tense verbs, and talk about following him as if he’s alive and well (’cause he is), it doesn’t matter if they think he’s a decent fellow; they’re still gonna treat me like I’m nuts.
+When I talk about Jesus with present-tense verbs, and talk about following him as if he’s alive and well (’cause he is), it doesn’t matter if they think he’s a decent fellow; they’re still gonna treat me like I’m nuts.
 Like I talk to ghosts or something.
 I can’t help their bad behavior, but I can emphasize the fact I’m trying to stick to Jesus’s teachings and ethics, which they should appreciate, ’cause what really do they have to say against it?
 Loving one’s neighbor as oneself?
 Doing for others as you’d have them do for you?
 Radical forgiveness?
 Going the extra mile?
 They wish their own values were as selfless and pure.
 (Unless they’re Ayn Rand fans.
 Then they’re just jerks.)

 But “My religion is Jesus” should be the standard for everyone who imagines themselves a Christ-follower.
 He doesn’t just set the standard; he is the standard.
 He’s the author and perfector of our faith.
 He tells potential disciples, “Follow me,” and that’s exactly what we all should be doing: Following him.